lucianonooijen/Personal-Website/content/experience.md

 At Bytecode, I fulfill the role of lead-developer and am ultimately responsible for almost everything in the technical field and the delivered products.
 I am also involved in DevOps and Site Reliability Engineering.

 For more information about Bytecode, see [bytecode.nl](https://bytecode.nl).
+To see what I've worked on at Bytecode, take a look at the [cases page](https://bytecode.nl/cases).

 ##### Used techniques (most commonly used in bold)